JasonChennn/Applied-to-Liver-Segmentation-using-OpenCV/README.md

 ![image](https://i.imgur.com/Kjxc7AQ.png) ![image](https://i.imgur.com/3itmM32.png)

 # Source Code
-* If you have interested in it,please send a email to me; I am very honored to share and communicate with you for academic research.
+* If you have interested in it, please send a email to me; I am very honored to share and communicate with you for academic research.
 *     Contact us for email address: M10915047@mail.ntust.edu.tw